farrynk/rulebook/docs/4_league-processes.md

     - **4.3.10.2**&emsp;If either party chooses not to renew the contract by the transaction deadline that player will become a free agent.

-- **4.3.12**&emsp;Any free agent signing or contract renewal requires proof of agreement to be posted in the GM's transaction channel.
+- **4.3.11**&emsp;Any free agent signing or contract renewal requires proof of agreement to be posted in the GM's transaction channel.

-- **4.3.13**&emsp;A GM and a player may agree to put a player on Inactive Reserve (IR) at any point in a season if that player needs to take an extended break.
-This allows a 6th player to join a roster temporarily.
+- **4.3.12**&emsp;A GM and a player may agree to put a player on Inactive Reserve (IR) at any point in a season if that player needs to take an extended break.
+This allows a 6th player to join the roster temporarily.

+    - **4.3.12.1**&emsp;A player on IR is not allowed to play in official matches.

-    - **4.3.13.1**&emsp;Players must remain on IR for a duration of 4 consecutive match days or until the end of the current season, whichever occurs first.
+    - **4.3.12.2**&emsp;Players must remain on IR for a minimum of 4 consecutive match days or until the end of the current season, whichever occurs first.
+If the player was subbed out for any match days directly prior to going on IR, those match days will count towards the minimum duration.

-    - **4.3.13.2**&emsp;The MMR of a player on IR will not count towards a team's total MMR, but the MMR of a replacement player will.
+    - **4.3.12.3**&emsp;The MMR of a player on IR will not count towards a team's total MMR, but the MMR of a replacement player will.
 See [section 4.5](4_league-processes.md#45-mmr).

-    - **4.3.13.3**&emsp;A player on IR is not allowed to play any matches until they are taken off IR.

-    - **4.3.13.4**&emsp;A player on IR may only be cut, moved to PFA, or brought back to the active roster, they may not be traded, promoted, or demoted.
+    - **4.3.12.4**&emsp;A player on IR may only be cut, moved to PFA, or brought back to the active roster; they may not be traded, promoted, or demoted.

-    - **4.3.13.5**&emsp;When a player on IR requests to return to the active roster and is eligible to do so, their GM must remove them from IR before 2 match days pass or cut them.
+    - **4.3.12.5**&emsp;When a player on IR requests to return to the active roster and is eligible to do so, their GM must remove them from IR before 2 match days pass or cut them.

 &emsp;

 ## 4.4 Franchises, Teams, And Rosters

-- **4.4.1**&emsp;A team may not have more than five (5) players during the season except during the period between the draft and the roster lock following the draft.
+- **4.4.1**&emsp;A team may not have more or less than five (5) active players during the season except during the period between the draft and the roster lock following the draft.

-- **4.4.2**&emsp;A team may not have less than five (5) rostered players except during the period between the draft and the roster lock following the draft.

-- **4.4.3**&emsp;A franchise may not have more than one admin on it (playing or non-playing).
+- **4.4.2**&emsp;A franchise may not have more than one admin on it.

 - **4.4.3**&emsp;Teams will still be allowed to play in a match should a team suffer a player loss outside of their control in the season, resulting in having 4 active players.